-The intellectually gifted program in Madison County is more than enrichment.
+The intellectually gifted program in Madison County is more than just enrichment.
 The philosophy of the program states, "We believe that effective instruction for intellectually gifted students is created in an environment that not only permits learners to interact with their intellectual peers, but also nurtures self-directed learning, flexibility, decision making, thinking skills, and divergent thinking.
 This environment nurtures both the cognitive (thinking) and affective (social and emotional) needs of the intellectually gifted learners and encourages them to become life-long, imaginative, autonomous learners."

 Gifted students have special needs which are met through differentiated learning experiences that emphasize the process of learning in addition to advanced content, as well as the exploration of ideas through creative problem solving and logical thinking.
-I look forward to challenging my students this year through exploration and discovery and encouraging them to grow in their understanding of themselves and others.
+I look forward to challenging my students this year through exploration, discovery, problem-solving and by encouraging them to grow in their understanding of themselves and others.
 Thank you for letting me be a part of your child's school experience.

 "Imagination is more important than knowledge, for knowledge is limited, while imagination encompasses the universe." --Albert Einstein